-Portland Investment Counsel’s goal has been to create long-term wealth for our clients.
+Portland Investment Counsel’s goal has been to create long-term wealth for its mutual funds.
 Achieving this goal requires a steadfast commitment to a disciplined investment philosophy and a set of investment principles.
-To underpin and support this disciplined approach, Portland Investment Counsel has established a framework of compliance, ethics and governance practices applicable to each activity undertaken to execute our commitments to the investors in Portland Investment Counsel every day.
+To underpin and support this disciplined approach, Portland Investment Counsel has established a framework of compliance, ethics and governance practices applicable to each activity undertaken to execute our commitments to investors every day.

-Portland Investment Counsel views good compliance to be part of an integrated control structure that cannot be accomplished solely by a legal and/or compliance department.
+Portland Investment Counsel considers good compliance to be part of an integrated control structure that cannot be accomplished solely by a compliance department.
 Many different support functions and individuals working with line business personnel are necessary for effective compliance.
 Compliance activities are integrated into existing organizational processes and become part of regular business tasks and activities performed by all personnel.

 Portland Investment Counsel has established a Code of Ethics which governs the activity of staff at all levels, from senior management to clerical.
 All staff are subject to the rules and guidelines of this Code and annually sign an agreement to comply with the Code’s provisions.
 Failure to comply with the Code may be grounds for suspension or dismissal.
 Failure to comply with certain sections of this Code may also be a violation of securities law and may be punishable accordingly.
 All employees, officers and directors of Portland Investment Counsel have a duty to report any contravention of this Code.